AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 indeed, of all.
 The word rendered punishment in Matthew 25:46, (*kolasin*) implies all this.

+## Condition of the Dead not Final.

 That the condition of the dead was not regarded as inalterably fixed is evident from the fact that prayers for the dead were customary anciently, and that, too, before the doctrine of purgatory was formulated.
-The living believed --- and so should we believe --- that the dead have migrated to another country, where the good offices of survivors on earth avail. **Perpetua** begged for the help of her brother, child of a Pagan father, who had died unbaptized.
-In **Tertullian** the widow prays for the soul of her departed husband.
-Repentance by the dead is conceded by **Clement**, and the prayers of the good on earth help them.
+The living believed --- and so should we believe --- that the dead have migrated to another country, where the good offices of survivors on earth avail.
+Perpetua begged for the help of her brother, child of a Pagan father, who had died unbaptized.
+In Tertullian the widow prays for the soul of her departed husband.
+Repentance by the dead is conceded by Clement, and the prayers of the good on earth help them.

 The dogma of the purificatory character of future punishment did not degenerate into the doctrine of punishment for believers only, until the Fourth Century; nor did that error crystallize into the Catholic purgatory until later.

-**Hagenbach** says: \"Comparing Gregory\'s doctrine with the earlier, and more spiritual notions concerning the efficacy of the purifying fire of the intermediate state, we may adopt the statement of Schmidt that the belief in a lasting desire of perfection, which death itself cannot quench, degenerated into a belief in purgatory.\"
+Hagenbach says: \"Comparing Gregory\'s doctrine with the earlier, and more spiritual notions concerning the efficacy of the purifying fire of the intermediate state, we may adopt the statement of Schmidt that the belief in a lasting desire of perfection, which death itself cannot quench, degenerated into a belief in purgatory.\"

-**Plumptre**[^157] has a valuable statement: \"In every form; from the solemn liturgies which embodied the belief of her profoundest thinkers and truest worshipers, to the simple words of hope and love which were traced over the graves of the poor, her voice (the church of the first
+Plumptre[^157] has a valuable statement: \"In every form; from the solemn liturgies which embodied the belief of her profoundest thinkers and truest worshipers, to the simple words of hope and love which were traced over the graves of the poor, her voice (the church of the first